Indonesian Food: 20 Traditional Dishes of Indonesia

 Babi Guling

-If you love a good pork roast, Babi Guling is the Indonesian version you cannot skip out on.
-The pork is rubbed with turmeric, and stuffed with basa gede spice mix which includes; coriander, lemongrass, shallots, galangal, chili’s, shrimp paste and garlic.
+Babi Guling is an Indonesian pork roast.
+The pork is rubbed with turmeric, and stuffed with basa gede spice mix which includes coriander, lemongrass, shallots, galangal, chili’s, shrimp paste and garlic.
+The pork is roasted over an open fire until cooked through and the skin is crispy.

-The pork is roasted over an open fire.
-It is served with a piece of crispy skin, a slice of succulent meat, some stuffing on top of a bed of traditional steamed white rice with sambals and vegetables.
+It is served with a piece of crispy skin, a slice of meat, some stuffing on top of a bed of steamed white rice with sambals and vegetables.
 It is usually reserved for special occasions.
 However, you will find it in traditional Indonesian eateries called warungs.

 Mie Ayam